The audio version of this blog post from Musings of KarlettaA is on Castbox FM, Spotify, Stitcher, or hopefully your favourite podcast player…

 I’m not really sure how to end this post, other than to say, its been nice meeting people this year.

 Its nice to be me.

-It’s nice not to be burnt out!
+It’s nice not to be fully burnt out!

-Silent Wave’s post
+Silent Wave’s story

 Jax Blunt’s blog post resource list